 Apply for a licence Apply for a licence

-The link below will take you to the general licence.
+This link will take you to the general licence.

 If a law firm breaches the licence, then they are subject to criminal or monetary penalties.